dmitrykazhdan/Representing-Programs-with-Graphs/README.md

 ### Loading Saved Models

-The _saved_models_ directory includes pre-trained models, which can be use to run inference directly, without any training.
+The _saved_models_ directory includes pre-trained models, which can be used to run inference directly, without any training.
 The paths to the saved checkpoint and vocabulary files need to be specified in the _config.yml_ file in the usual way, as described in the "Inference" section above.